Nasdanika/core/emf/readme.md

 ##### Value feature

 When using EKeys you may want to use map entry value to set a specific feature of the reference element instead of using it to configure the element itself.
-In this case set ``value-feature`` nasdanika annotation on the reference to the name of the feature which shall be configured with the map entry value.
+In this case set ``value-feature`` Nasdanika annotation on the reference to the name of the feature which shall be configured with the map entry value.

 #### Mutually exclusive features

-Features may have ``exclusive-with`` nasdanika annotation details containing a space-separated list of feature keys which are exclusive with the annotated feature.
+Features may have ``exclusive-with`` Nasdanika annotation details containing a space-separated list of feature keys which are exclusive with the annotated feature.
 It is not necessary to declare exclusivity on both features, just on one of them.

 If object configuration contains keys for mutually exclusive features, loading will fail.